This article covers:

-This means that every rule that has been set for the policy will need to be satisfied in order for the report to be able to be submitted for approval.
-If there is a policy violation on their expense report, the employee will receive a "hard stop" and will be unable to submit the report.
-Without this feature enabled employees will be able to dismiss policy violation warnings and submit their reports without correcting them.
+If enabled, every rule that has been set for the policy will need to be satisfied before the report can be submitted for approval.
+If there is a policy violation on an expense, the employee will see a violation notification and will not be able to submit the report.
+If this feature is disabled employees will be able to dismiss policy violation notifications and submit their reports without correcting them.

 Restrict primary login selection.

-A useful feature that allows domain admin to restrict users from being able to make a non-company domain email address their primary email address, thus bypassing permissions set up via Domain Control.
+If enabled, users will not be able to make a non-company domain email address their primary email address (thus bypassing permissions set up via Domain Control).
 Employees will still be allowed to add secondary logins.

 Restrict expense policy creation/removal.